-Sam Witten is a former senior legal and policy official with the US Department of State who helps private clients and foreign governments address multinational issues.
-His practice includes policy development, compliance counseling, advocacy, litigation, and arbitration.
+Sam Witten is a former senior legal and policy official with the U.S. Department of State who helps private clients and foreign governments address multinational issues.

-Before joining the firm, Mr. Witten served at the US State Department as Deputy Legal Adviser (equivalent to Deputy General Counsel) and Principal Deputy Assistant Secretary of State.
+Before joining the firm, Mr. Witten served at the U.S. State Department as Deputy Legal Adviser (equivalent to Deputy General Counsel) and Principal Deputy Assistant Secretary of State.
 As Deputy Legal Adviser, the top career legal position at the State Department, he supervised the Department's legal work on East Asian and Pacific matters; economic and business issues; human rights; environmental matters; international law enforcement cooperation; and Latin American matters.
-As Principal Deputy Assistant Secretary of State, he managed the US Government's worldwide refugee relief programs, including heading the State Department's diplomacy on these issues at the United Nations.
-Earlier roles at the State Department in a 22-year career included Assistant Legal Adviser for Law Enforcement and Intelligence, Acting Director of the Office of War Crimes Issues, and Legal Counsel to the State Department's Office of Counterterrorism.
-Mr. Witten earlier was a Trial Attorney in the Foreign Commerce Section of the Justice Department's Antitrust Division, specializing in transnational antitrust issues and investigations, and was an associate at another international law firm.
+As Principal Deputy Assistant Secretary of State, he managed the U.S. Government's worldwide refugee relief programs, including heading the State Department's diplomacy on these issues at the United Nations.
+Earlier roles in a 22-year career at the State Department included Assistant Legal Adviser for Law Enforcement and Intelligence, Acting Director of the Office of War Crimes Issues, and Legal Counsel to the State Department's Office of Counterterrorism.
+Mr. Witten earlier was a Trial Attorney in the Foreign Commerce Section of the Justice Department's Antitrust Division, specializing in transnational antitrust issues and investigations, and was an associate in the corporate and regulatory practices at another international law firm.

-Mr. Witten's pro bono work includes service on the Advisory Board of Kids in Need of Defense (KIND) and the Board of Advocates of Human Right First.
+Mr. Witten's pro bono activities include service on the Advisory Board of Kids in Need of Defense (KIND) and work on refugee and immigration issues for other national non-profit organizations.

 - Corporate managers in FCPA training programs conducted in Asia, Latin America, Europe, and Africa.

-- Investors in reviewing target company internal controls of target companies during due diligence in mergers and acquisitions.
+- Investors in reviewing target companies during due diligence in mergers and acquisitions.

-- US wood importers on compliance with Lacey Act and CITES.
+- U.S. and international wood importers on compliance with Lacey Act and CITES.